Sarthaknarula/CPU-Scheduling-Simulator/Readme.md

 ## 🚀 Run

-bash
+''' bash
-./CPU_Scheduling_Algorithms
+- ./CPU_Scheduling_Algorithms

 ---

 ## 🗂️ Output
-Displays timeline for each algorithm:
+- Displays timeline for each algorithm:

-When each process starts and finishes
+  - When each process starts and finishes

-Which process is running at each timestamp
+  - Which process is running at each timestamp

-Computes:
+- Computes for each process:

-Turnaround Time for each process
+  - Turnaround Time for each process

-Waiting Time for each process
+  - Waiting Time for each process

-Average Turnaround Time and Waiting Time for each algorithm
+- Calculates average Turnaround Time and Waiting Time for each algorithm

-Results are saved in: dataFileOutput.txt
+- Results are saved in: dataFileOutput.txt

 ---